-In the Episcopal church, music both sung and heard is an opportunity to glorify God and better appreciate and understand God’s gifts.
+Music plays a central role in the Episcopal worship service, from the singing of hymns, Psalms and portions of the service to the presentation of anthems and other musical compositions.
+In the Episcopal church, music, both sung and heard, is an opportunity to glorify God and better appreciate and understand God’s gifts.
 Singing together connects a congregation in a powerful way, and music always serves to illuminate a text in ways speaking or reading may not.

 One of the central aspects of Episcopal worship is the presence of a choir, named after the Quire (pronounced “choir”), the section of the church in which the choir typically sits.
 At St. Andrew’s, our choirs are made up of children and adults with a wide range of musical backgrounds and experiences, but with a similar passion for using the gift of music to enhance liturgy.
 All choirs are open to anyone who wishes to better use their voice and better understand music and liturgy.
 No experience is required, just an ability to commit to regular attendance at rehearsals and on Sundays.
 Membership is open to both members and non-members of St. Andrew's.

 The St. Andrew’s choir rehearses Wednesday nights from 7 to 8:30 PM in St. Andrew's House and Sunday mornings at 9:30 AM.
 The choir sings a variety of repertoire: ancient plainchant, Renaissance polyphony, Anglican cathedral music, modern music, spirituals and folk music, and most things in-between!
 Choir rehearsals consist of not only preparing music for services but also learning musical and vocal skills such as breathing, diction, music reading and musicianship.
 The choir also helps lead worship at a variety of other services during the year such as Christmas Eve and the many different services during Holy Week.